-Adapted from Brendon Burchard’s forthcoming book High Performance Habits: How Extraordinary People Become That Way
+Adapted from Brendon Burchard’s book High Performance Habits: How Extraordinary People Become That Way

 “What else could I do?”

 Three Marines sitting around Isaac nod as a server refills their coffee.

 Isaac laughs.
 “Well, there’s always choice.
 I had three choices then: mess my pants, run away or be a Marine.”